Government supporters call on Pakistan's chief justice to resign over releasing ex-PM Imran Khan - ExBulletin

 On Monday, a conference of senior army commanders chaired by army chief General Asim Munir denounced attacks by Khan supporters on military installations.
 They vowed that anyone connected with the violence will be punished in accordance with civil and military laws, according to a military statement.

-Last week’s violence died down when the Supreme Court, led by Chief Justice Umar Ata Bandial, intervened and ordered Khan’s release.
+Last week, the violence died down when the Supreme Court, led by Chief Justice Umar Ata Bandial, intervened and ordered Khan’s release.
 Bandial criticized the way Khan was arrested and said his detention was illegal.
 But the government and its allies accused the top judge of bias.

 Convoys full of government supporters flooded Islamabad’s main road en route to the Supreme Court on Monday despite a ban on gatherings and public gatherings imposed by the government following the unrest.

 We call on Chief Justice Umar Ata Bandial to resign for ordering the release of Imran Khan, said Fazalur Rehman, leader of the Pakistan Democratic Alliance.
-He said that Bandial was giving undue favors to Imran Khan.”
+He said Bandial was giving undue favors to Imran Khan.

 The sit-in was later called off by Rehman with a warning that he will hold a rally again if Bandial tries to take action against the government.